IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/concepts.md

 * CouchDB data change feed that fires a trigger event each time a document in a database is added or modified.
 * A Git feed that fires a trigger event for every commit to a Git repository.

-{% hint style="info" %}
-🎉 **Triggers are an implementation of the Observer pattern.** Instances of triggers can be fired with parameters.
-Next we need to find out how to register observers. 🎉
-{% endhint %}
+Instances of Triggers can also be _fired_ with parameters that can be passed on to one or more actions they can be connected to using Rules.

 ## Rules